SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * ``memory_cap``

     Cap value of RAM usage.
 If more RAM than the threshold is currently in use, no new processes are spawned.
+Can also be a tuple ``(limit, memory_per_process)``, first value is the cap value (between 0.0 and 1,0), second one is the estimated memory per process in mega bytes (MB).
+    If an estimate is given a new process is not started if the threshold would be crossed including the estimate.

 * ``swap_cap``

-    Analogous to ``memory_cap`` but the swap memory is considered.
+    Analogous to ``cpu_cap`` but the swap memory is considered.

 * ``wrap_mode``